⏰ Minimum Connection Times

 Inside the terminal, passengers have access to a variety of amenities designed to enhance the travel experience.
 Dining options include several restaurants and cafes serving a mix of French and local Guianese cuisine.
 For shopping, there are duty-free outlets offering a selection of perfumes, cosmetics, and local specialties like Guianese rum and coffee.
 Premium travelers and frequent flyers can utilize the Air France lounge, which offers a quiet environment with complimentary Wi-Fi, refreshments, and business services.
 The airport also features various shops selling travel essentials and souvenirs from local artisans.

-Cayenne – Félix Eboué Airport provides crucial connectivity, with direct long-haul flights to Paris (Orly and Charles de Gaulle) operated by Air France and Air Caraïbes.
-It also serves as a regional hub for Air Guyane, providing essential 'lifeline' flights to remote interior communes such as Maripasoula and Saül.
+Cayenne – Félix Éboué Airport provides crucial connectivity, with direct long-haul flights to Paris (Orly and Charles de Gaulle) operated by Air France and Air Caraïbes.
+It also serves as a regional hub for Air Guyane, providing essential lifeline flights to remote interior communes such as Maripasoula and Saül.
 Additionally, there are strong links to neighboring Caribbean territories like Martinique and Guadeloupe, as well as international connections to hubs like Miami and Port-au-Prince.
 This blend of transcontinental and regional service makes CAY an indispensable piece of infrastructure for the political and economic life of French Guiana.

 🔄 Connection Tips

-Connecting through Cayenne – Félix Eboué Airport (CAY) is a unique logistical experience, as it serves as a European Union gateway in the heart of South America.
-The most critical air 'connection' tip for all travelers is the absolute requirement for a Yellow Fever vaccination certificate; you will be denied entry or transit without a physical international certificate (Yellow Card) for anyone over one year old.
-For those arriving from outside the EU, such as Brazil or Suriname, be aware that standard Schengen visas are often insufficient; your visa must specifically mention 'Valid for French Guiana' (DFA) to clear immigration.
+Connecting through Cayenne – Félix Éboué Airport (CAY) is a unique logistical experience, as it serves as a European Union gateway in the heart of South America.
+The most critical air connection tip for all travelers is the absolute requirement for a yellow fever vaccination certificate; you will be denied entry or transit without a physical international certificate, or Yellow Card, for anyone over one year old.
+For those arriving from outside the EU, such as Brazil or Suriname, be aware that standard Schengen visas are often insufficient; your visa must specifically mention validity for French Guiana to clear immigration.
 From a technical perspective, CAY operates through a single, compact terminal, making the transition from regional Air Guyane flights to long-haul Air France or Air Caraïbes departures to Paris (ORY) relatively straightforward.

-However, allow at least 3 hours for international check-in, as queues for wide-body aircraft can be extensive.
-For your onward 'connection' to the Guiana Space Centre in Kourou (65 km away), private shuttles like 'Transport Jackie' are the most efficient option (approx. €40–€60), as standard taxis can cost over €250.
-Alternatively, car rentals from Avis or Europcar are located in the arrivals hall and are highly recommended for regional flexibility.
-Financial logistics are handled in Euros (€), and while credit cards are widely used in Cayenne, ensure you have cash for smaller 'connections' to inland communes.
-Always maintain a flexible schedule during the rainy season (January–June), as equatorial downpours can lead to brief but intense flight delays.
+Financial logistics are handled in euros, and while credit cards are widely used in Cayenne, ensure you have cash for smaller onward connections to inland communes.
+Always maintain a flexible schedule during the rainy season from January to June, as equatorial downpours can lead to brief but intense flight delays.
 For frequent flyers, the Air France lounge offers the only premium transit space in the terminal, providing a quiet environment to wait for your connection to the Caribbean or Europe.

 ⏰ Minimum Connection Times